Mazbrew/Entertainment/README.md

             - Language
 ---
 ## Things to be done
-    - make the css better
+    - make the css better (mostly done ig)
-    - more error checking
+    - more error checking (actor should be completely done d)
     - THE REMAINGING TABLES
     - bug testing for individual pages
     - extras